fdev31/zicbee-workshop/docs/source/user_manual.rst

     specifies the output format (for now: m3u or null or default)

 .. warning::
-   Do not mangle with :ref:`search` command of the client, this one is called on :ref:`zicdb` and only works locally.
+   Do not mangle with :ref:`searchcmd` command of the client, this one is called on :ref:`zicdb` and only works locally.
    If you want m3u output using wasp, take a look at the :ref:`m3u` command.